Important Notice REGARDING FORMALITIES

 Attention Travelers to Lebanon: updated procedures for passengers arriving in Lebanon

--The hotel quarantine measure will be replaced by home quarantine for 3 days, except for diplomats and their families, officials, official delegations, officers, and members of UNIFIL, who are exempted from the hotel quarantine.
+-All arriving passengers will be required to self-quarantine for 3 days at their place of residence or at a hotel of their choice, except for diplomats and their families, officials, official delegations, officers, and members of UNIFIL, who are exempted from the hotel quarantine.

--All travelers to Lebanon, with the exception of children under 12 years old, must submit a negative PCR test result, provided that the test is conducted at a lab certified by the respective countries’ local authorities, no less than 96 hours prior to traveling, that is, 4 days before the travel date, before they get the boarding pass.
+-All travelers to Lebanon, with the exception of children under 12 years old and those who have been fully vaccinated (see exemptions below for conditions), must submit a negative PCR test result, provided that the test is conducted at a lab certified by the respective countries’ local authorities, no less than 96 hours prior to traveling, that is, 4 days before the travel date, before they get the boarding pass.
 There should be no more than 96 hours from the time the traveler receives the test result to the time of his/her arrival in Lebanon.

 All relevant previous circulars are considered cancelled.